rukor/I-D/httpbis-tcp/draft.md

 throughput at the expence of latency.

-HTTP/2 in particular requires that the client can send a packet back fast even during transfes that are by all means single direction transfers.
+HTTP/2 in particular requires that the client can send a packet back fast even during transfers that are perceived as single direction transfers.
 Even small delays in those sends can cause a significant performance loss.

+HTTP/1.1 is also affected, especially when sending off a full request in a single write() system call.

+In POSIX systems you switch it off like this:

     int one = 1;
     setsockopt(fd, IPPROTO_TCP, TCP_NODELAY, &one, sizeof(one));